routegy/routegy-docs/app/docs/reference/patterns.md

 ### Passwords and other masked inputs

 ::: warning
-Be extremely careful requesting sensitive data in your apps.
+Be extremely careful when requesting sensitive data in your apps.
 If you're unsure about how best to process sensitive data, please contact us at [support@routegy.com](mailto:support@routegy.com).
 :::

-Masked text inputs can be helpful in collecting sensitive information like passwords.
-To render one, set element's type to `password`.
+Masked text inputs can be helpful when collecting sensitive information like passwords.
+To render one, set the element's type to `password`.

 ```yaml
 password: